Watkins

 Current mission

-Stake your name →What does the Watkins name mean?
+Help rebuild the Watkins clan →What does the Watkins name mean?

-From ap Watkin — son of Watkin, a diminutive of Walter (the Norman name Wat + the diminutive -kin).
+From ap Watkin, son of Watkin, a diminutive of Walter (the Norman name Wat + the diminutive -kin).
 Imported via the Anglo-Norman administration of the Welsh Marches in the 12th–13th centuries, Watkin became a frequent first name across the Welsh borderland from Hereford to Brecon.
 The patronymic ap Watkin compressed into Watkins under Tudor naming policy, carrying the genitive 's' that distinguished the Welsh form from the English Walters of the same root.

 The history of Watkins